We found 7 internists near Grayling, MI.

 Clinical interests: Physical Exams, Nutrition Issues, Immunization, Medication Management, Urologic Disorders, ...
 (Read more)

 Dr. Charles Todoroff's medical specialty is general internal medicine.
-Patients gave him an average rating of 3.0 stars out of 5.
+Patient ratings for Dr. Todoroff average 3.0 stars out of 5.
 He honors Medicare insurance.
-Dr. Todoroff graduated from Wayne State University School of Medicine.
+He graduated from Wayne State University School of Medicine.

 Conditions / Treatments